National Centre for the Prevention of Child Sexual Abuse

 The Royal Commission into Institutional Responses to Child Sexual Abuse recommended the Australian Government, along with state and territory governments, establish a National Centre to address child sexual abuse by reducing stigma, promoting help-seeking and supporting good practice.

 The Australian Government has committed $22.5 million over five years to establish a National Centre for the Prevention of Child Sexual Abuse (National Centre).
 The Australian Government is working closely with all states and territories to contribute matched funding to meet the Royal Commission’s recommendation, and to support delivery of a five-year work plan that will address the scope of the recommendation.
-The National Centre will intersect with the National Strategy for the Prevention of Child Sexual Abuse to deliver outcomes that will reduce further traumatisation of those living with past child sexual abuse, and work to prevent future harm.
+The National Centre will intersect with the National Strategy to Respond to and Prevent Child Sexual Abuse to deliver outcomes that will reduce further traumatisation of those living with past child sexual abuse, and work to prevent future harm.

 National Centre Selection Process

-The selection process for the Establishment and Delivery of the National Centre has now been released on AusTender, as of Tuesday 25 August 2020.
+The selection process for the Establishment and Delivery of the National Centre is ongoing.

 Interested parties can find further information about the process at tenders.gov.au